- How can my institution join the Diversity Alliance?

 - Commitment of library leaders to the advancement of inclusive leadership and access to the profession.

 11. How will ACRL measure the success of the DA?

-We are determining interim measures of success but our long-term goal is: By 2050, the Diversity Alliance will have significantly increased the numbers of underrepresented minorities working in academic and research libraries.
+We are determining interim measures of success but our long-term goal is: By 2050, the Diversity Alliance will have significantly increased the numbers of underrepresented library workers and librarians working in academic and research libraries.